-Cavallo Point boasts a unique address that oozes history.
+Cavallo Point, The Lodge at the Golden Gate, boasts a unique address that oozes history.
 Located at the mouth of the San Francisco Bay within the boundaries of the Golden Gate National Recreation Area (GGNRA), in a former life the Lodge was known as the Fort Baker military base.
 Established in 1897 to protect the Golden Gate, the post remained active through World War II.

 Today, the military buildings remain, but their mission has changed.
 Structures that once served as barracks for enlisted soldiers have been meticulously restored and modernized creating accommodations that acknowledge the property’s history.

 Cavallo Point offers 142 accommodations; when booking a stay, guests choose between Historic Lodging and Contemporary Lodging.
 The 68 rooms and suites considered Historic Lodging were built between 1901 and 1915, and once served as officers’ quarters for the Army.
 The brick buildings boast details only age can deliver — think authentic tin ceilings, foyers and staircases, fireplaces, and big, beautiful front porches that typically come with a view.